1908 Atlantic hurricane season: Hurricane One

 The 1908 March hurricane was initially observed by a ship at 12:00 UTC on March 6 while located about 430 mi northeast of Barbuda.
 Tracking in an unusual south-southwest direction, the storm intensified into a Category 1 hurricane on the modern day Saffir–Simpson hurricane wind scale.
-Shortly before reaching the United States Virgin Islands early on March 8, the hurricane intensified into a Category 2 hurricane, peaking with maximum sustained winds of 100 mph and a minimum barometric pressure of 984 mbar, which was observed in Basseterre on Saint Kitts.
+Shortly before reaching the United States Virgin Islands early on March 8, the hurricane intensified into a Category 2 hurricane, peaking with maximum sustained winds of 100 mph and a minimum barometric pressure of 984 mbar, which was observed outside the center in Nevis.
 Once in the Caribbean on March 8, the system slowly began to weaken, losing hurricane status the following morning.
 The storm was last noted about 130 mi north of Blanquilla Island late on March 9.
-It is the only Atlantic tropical cyclone on record to have formed in March, according to NOAA's best track database dating from 1842.